dyang108/spotqueue/README.md

 Private radio stations to listen together even when afar.

-Built using React Native, NodeJS, Express, MongoDB Will use: Redux, maybe SocketIO
+Built using React Native, Redux, NodeJS, Express, MongoDB, Mongoose Will use: SocketIO

 ## Contributing
 ### Clone repo